daniel1markov/Face-Detection/README.md

-# Face-Detection
+# Face Recognition
-Face Detection in a Screen Recorder ( Live ).

-Face Detector in a screen recorder using threads for faster reaction.
+Face Recognition in a Screen Recorder ( Live ) using threads for faster recognition.